Clemson vs. TCU College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Clemson Performance Insights

-- The Tigers average 79.3 points per game (93rd in college basketball) while giving up 68.5 per contest (119th in college basketball).
-They have a +86 scoring differential overall and outscore opponents by 10.8 points per game.
+- The Tigers' +86 scoring differential (outscoring opponents by 10.8 points per game) is a result of scoring 79.3 points per game (93rd in college basketball) while giving up 68.5 per contest (119th in college basketball).

-- Clemson wins the rebound battle by 5.8 boards on average.
-It records 35.6 rebounds per game, which ranks 82nd in college basketball, while its opponents grab 29.8 per outing.
+- Clemson comes out on top in the rebound battle by an average of 5.8 boards.
+It is collecting 35.6 rebounds per game (82nd in college basketball) compared to its opponents' 29.8 per outing.

-- Clemson hits 10.0 three-pointers per game (15th in college basketball) while shooting 41.0% from beyond the arc (eighth-best in college basketball).
-It is making 2.0 more threes per outing than its opponents, who drain 8.0 per game while shooting 33.7%.
+- Clemson knocks down 10.0 three-pointers per game (15th in college basketball) while shooting 41.0% from deep (eighth-best in college basketball).
+It is making 2.0 more threes per contest than its opponents, who drain 8.0 per game while shooting 33.7%.

-- The Tigers rank 33rd in college basketball with 104.7 points scored per 100 possessions, and 216th in college basketball defensively with 90.5 points conceded per 100 possessions.
+- The Tigers rank 33rd in college basketball by averaging 104.7 points per 100 possessions on offense, and defensively are 216th in college basketball, allowing 90.5 points per 100 possessions.

-- Clemson and its opponents have been mostly even in the turnover battle.
-The Tigers commit 9.4 per game (29th in college basketball) and force 9.5 (341st in college basketball action).

 TCU Performance Insights